Thrombophilia: Congenital

-The most common types of congenital thrombophilia are those that arise as a result of overactivity of coagulation factors.
-They are relatively mild, and are therefore classified as "type II" defects.
+The most common types of congenital thrombophilia are those that arise as a result of overactivity of coagulation factors; hence they are considered "gain-of-function" alterations.
+They are relatively mild in the usual heterozygous state, and are therefore classified as "type II" defects.
 The most common ones are factor V Leiden (a mutation in the F5 gene at position 1691) and prothrombin G20210A, a mutation in prothrombin (at position 20210 in the 3' untranslated region of the gene).
+Compound heterozygotes and homozygotes, while rare, are at significant risk of thrombosis.

 The rare forms of congenital thrombophilia are typically caused by a deficiency of natural anticoagulants.
 They are classified as "type I" and are more severe in their propensity to cause thrombosis.
 The main ones are antithrombin III deficiency, protein C deficiency and protein S deficiency.
 Milder rare congenital thrombophilias are factor XIII mutation and familial dysfibrinogenemia (an abnormal fibrinogen).
 It is unclear whether congenital disorders of fibrinolysis (the system that destroys clots) are major contributors to thrombosis risk.
 Congenital deficiency of plasminogen, for instance, mainly causes eye symptoms and sometimes problems in other organs, but the link with thrombosis has been more uncertain.